varunsridharan/blog.svarun.dev/pi-hole.md

 | Fedora | ARM / x86_64 |
 | CentOS | x86_64 |

-> I will be using [Digitalocean] Droplet to show how to install it. as I don't have any hardware left free in my home
+> I am using a [Digitalocean] Droplet to demonstrate how to install it, since I don't have any free hardware left to spare at home

 ## Prerequisites
-1. 2GB - 4GB Disk Space
+1. 2GB Disk Space (4GB preferred)
-2. 512MB Ram
+2. 512MB RAM
 3. 1 Static IP

 ## Installation